anerirana/TwitterDataCollector/README.md

 `pip install -r requirements.txt`

 Additional packages :-
-1. You need to install ffmpeg according to underlying enviornment.
+1. You need to install ffmpeg according to underlying enviornments.
     * For anaconda virtual environment use: `conda install ffmpeg`
     * For MacOS use: `brew install ffmpeg`
     * For Windows OS use: `pip install ffmpeg`